DFE-Digital/get-into-teaching-api/docs/crm_upsert_specs/TeachingEventsControllerAttendeesExchangeAccessToken.md

     "errors": [
         {
             "error": "Unauthorized",
-            "message": "Candidate could not be matched or access token is invalid."
+            "message": "Candidate could not be matched or access token is invalid.", "attribute": "Candidate"
         }
     ]
 }